spinspire/training-content/content/const-let-var.md

 ## What are variable declarations?

 - A variable declaration gives a name and a data type for the variable.
-- these declarations may also have a specific value placed inside of it.
+- These declarations may also have a specific value placed inside of it.
 - A variable can not be used in a program unless it has aleady been declared.

 ## Types of Variables in Javascript are: